KLJA

 KLJA (107.7 FM) is a radio station broadcasting a Spanish AC format.
-Licensed to Univision Radio in Georgetown, Texas, United States, it serves the Austin area.
+Licensed to Georgetown, Texas, United States, it serves the Austin area.
+KLJA is owned by TelevisaUnivision.
+It is a part of TelevisaUnivision's Uforia Audio Network brand.
 The station has a transmitter in Georgetown and has studios along MoPac Expressway in Northwest Austin.

 History

 Sign-on, Austin's original alternative

-The station signed on the air In October 1991 as "107.7 K-Nack" KNNC, giving Austin its first commercial Alternative/Modern Rock-formatted station under the ownership of Rees-Slaymaker Radio Partnership.
-The station, always hampered by its relatively small 3 kW signal broadcasting from the far northeastern corner of the market, faced competition in 1995 when Sinclair Telecable launched 101X on its Austin rimshot, KROX-FM.
+The station signed on the air in October 1991, as "107.7 K-Nack" KNNC, giving Austin its first commercial Alternative/Modern Rock-formatted station under the ownership of Rees-Slaymaker Radio Partnership.
+The station, always hampered by its relatively small 3 kW signal broadcasting from the far northeastern corner of the market, faced competition in 1995, when Sinclair Telecable launched 101X on its Austin rimshot, KROX-FM.
 At the time, KROX was licensed to Giddings and, while it broadcast with a full 100 kilowatts, its tower was located between Bastrop and La Grange and only provided listenable coverage to southeastern portions of the Austin market.
 In 1997, Sinclair (a Virginia-based radio operator, not to be confused with Sinclair Broadcasting) leased KNNC and began simulcasting 101X on 107.7 to supplement KROX's then-weak northern metro signal.

 Sale to Simmons, flip to classic hits

 Later in 1997, Rees-Slaymaker sold KNNC to Utah-based Simmons Media Group, who ended the 101X simulcast and flipped 107.7 to a 70s-based Classic Hits format as "107.7 the Hawk" KAHK.
 As the 80s Hits format was picking up steam nationally in the early 2000s, Simmons flipped KAHK to an 80s-based format as "107.7 the End, Austin's 80s Channel" KTND in February 2001.
-After only about a year, KTND shifted to Modern Rock, placing the station back into competition with KROX (which by that time had relicensed to Buda and upgraded its facilities to fully cover the Austin market.)
+After only about a year, KTND shifted to modern rock, placing the station back into competition with KROX (which by that time had relicensed to Buda and upgraded its facilities to fully cover the Austin market).